tralfamadude/pdf_trio/data_prep/bert_data_prep/README.md

 The run_classifier.py module of BERT is used to train/fine-tune and test/validate the model.

-Use this particular BERT repo because it has been modified to produce a SavedModel which works with a REST api of tensorflow serving, and the REST request matches usage in app.py in top level directory:
+Use this particular BERT repo because it has been modified to produce a SavedModel which works with a REST api of tensorflow serving; the REST definition matches usage in app.py in top level directory:
 ```
 git clone https://github.com/tralfamadude/bert.git